hyperandroid/Cocos2d-html5/README.md

 * Currently only a Javascript bundle with all the library is supplied.
 * Examples are limited, not following at all the unique-responsibility principle so they may be overarchitectured.
   New simpler examples will come along soon.
+* Some code is not yet documented even at method level (the least), but the project will catch up with documentation and tutorials ASAP.

 This release has the following features: